 A nail overlay is really helpful if you have very thin or bad-looking natural nails.

 For example, if your nails have noticeable bumps and ridges.

-And overlay really helps to prevent the breakage of your nails and can improve the longevity of your gel manicure dramatically.
+And an overlay really helps to prevent the breakage of your nails and can improve the longevity of your gel manicure dramatically.

-However, sometimes nail overlay may add a bit of bulk to the already strong and thick type of nails.
+However, sometimes a nail overlay may add a bit of bulk to the already strong and thick type of nails.

-By the way, nail overlay on natural nails is very useful against nail biting, as it really protects natural nails from teeth.
+By the way, a nail overlay on natural nails is very useful against nail biting, as it really protects natural nails from teeth.